 When you have updated SES Evolution from the Installation Center, you can then apply this version to one or several agent groups via the administration console.
-If some agents are not connected to agent handlers, apply the new version manually to these agents.
+If some agents are not connected to the agent handler or if you do not want the update to be automatic, apply the new version to them manually.